thunderbug1/Spherebot-Host-GUI/Readme.txt

 	each sent command with a message that contains "ok:" so that the next command is sent.

-Additional Notes:

-	The communication is based on the qextserialport library.
-I tried to make it event-based but I wasn´t able to get the event that a new line is received firing.
-So I simply made the communication not event but polling-based.
-If someone smarter than me could make it eventbased, it would be awesome :D.
-	It works polling based pretty good,	I would just be curious to know how to do it for future projects.

 PS:Have fun with it ;)